 The Seven Essentials of First Aid.

-So, summer has arrived and the great outdoor, weekend warrior, extreme sports enthusiast inside you has been awakened.
+So, summer is in full swing and the great outdoor, weekend warrior, extreme sports enthusiast inside you has been awakened.
 The warm sunny days have triggered that primal need to get outside, fix that fence, spruce up the gardens, water-ski, cannonballs off the dock or just get on a bike and ride.
 In between here and the bliss of action and accomplishment are a few potential speed bumps which reveal themselves as sunburns, bug bites, cuts, scrapes and bruises.